tapscodes/MuseAmp/README.md

 - Python [Download](https://www.python.org/downloads/) for the libraries below
 - Mutagen ```pip install mutagen``` to edit tags
 - PySide6 ```pip install PySide6``` for the UI

+## How to build flatpak
+1. Install flatpak and flatpak builder in your repository of choice.
+2. Setup flatpak user with ```flatpak remote-add --if-not-exists --user flathub https://dl.flathub.org/repo/flathub.flatpakrepo```
+3. Build with ```flatpak run org.flatpak.Builder builder-dir --user --ccache --force-clean --install io.github.tapscodes.museamp.json``` and run it with ```flatpak run io.github.tapscodes.museamp```
+4. Optionally export it into a .flatpak file with ```flatpak build-export repo-dir builder-dir```
+5. Install elsewhere with ```flatpak install --user museamp.flatpak``` and use ```flatpak run io.github.tapscodes.museamp``` to run it.